Cloud-Computing-Spring-2025/webserver-log-analysis-hive-Krishna-coder12/README.md

    exit
    ```
     ```bash
-    docker cp resourcemanager:/opt/hadoop-3.2.1/share/hadoop/mapreduce/output/ shared-folder/output/
+    docker cp hive-server:/tmp/output /workspaces/webserver-log-analysis-hive-Krishna-coder12/
     ```
-3. Commit and push to your repo so that we can able to see your output
+3. Commit and push to your repo to the github.